-With regard to the investment strategy, the mandate's objective is to seek capital growth with moderate exposure to fluctuations in the financial markets.
-In addition, under this investment strategy, the Agent takes into account non-financial criteria.
-This investment strategy is restricted to investors who are seeking an increase in their capital and who accept, in return, risks of capital loss.
+With regard to the investment strategy, the mandate's objective is to protect investments, with low exposure to fluctuations in the financial markets.
+In addition, under this investment strategy, the Agent takes into account non-financial criteria aimed at promoting responsible investment.
+This investment strategy is restricted to investors who are seeking a small increase in their capital and who accept, in return, low risks of capital loss.

-Composition of the portfolio: broadly diversified products (equities, bonds, units or shares in UCITSs, etc.).
-Investments in equities (and/or equity products) range from 35% to 65%.
-The portfolio will be sensitive to market movements.
+Composition of the portfolio: broadly diversified products.
+Investments in equities (and/or equity products) range from 10% to 30%.
+The portfolio will have little exposure to market movements and will mainly be exposed to fixed income products.

-Recommended investment horizon: medium term, i.e. around three to five years, unless explicit authorisation is given by the Principal to invest in products with a long-term maturity.
+Recommended investment horizon: short term, i.e. around three years.